BeeGroup-cimne/ENMA/enma_code/installing.md

 check the web interfaces:
 <namenode>:9870
 <resourcemanager>:8088
-copy the examples jar to the user home.
+copy the examples jar to the user home, the examples can be found in the hadoop_stack folder `/hadoop_stack/hadoop/share/hadoop/mapreduce/`

 *Test installation*:
 ```